A while ago, I was asked by a member of my community whether to use a credit card or cash when travelling in Italy.

 Check the fees associated with this type of cards and the restrictions and requirements.
 From memory, there was a fee each time we withdrew money, and we had to apply to refund the remaining money on the card after our trip.

-YOU MIGHT ALSO LIKE: 7 Ways to Deal With Fear and Anxiety When Travelling
+YOU MIGHT ALSO LIKE: 10 Ways to Stay Safe Travelling

 Upon Arrival at Your Destination